 Hybrid mismatch rules (Action Item 2)

 Australia's hybrid mismatch rules105 are intended to deter the use of arrangements that exploit differences in tax treatment of an entity or financial instrument under cross-border income tax laws that result in double non-taxation or long-term tax deferral.
-This is achieved by denying tax deductions or including amounts in assessable income to neutralise the benefit.126
+This is achieved by denying tax deductions or including amounts in assessable income to neutralise the benefit.106

-Australian law has been amended to explicitly require that the arm's-length principle be applied consistently with the OECD's Aligning Transfer Pricing Outcomes with Value Creation, Actions 8–10 Final Reports.130
+Australian law has been amended to explicitly require that the arm's-length principle be applied consistently with the OECD's Aligning Transfer Pricing Outcomes with Value Creation, Actions 8–10 Final Reports.110

-The harmonisation of transfer pricing guidance and additional detail on key risk areas is expected to reduce future opportunity for transfer pricing arbitrage.
+The harmonisation of transfer pricing guidance and additional detail on key risk areas are expected to reduce future opportunity for transfer pricing arbitrage.

 ii EU proposals on taxation of the digital economy

-Australia recognises that its revenue collections are particularly exposed to the effects of globalisation, as Australia relies more heavily on corporate income tax than comparable OECD countries.131
+Australia recognises that its revenue collections are particularly exposed to the effects of globalisation as Australia relies more heavily on corporate income tax than comparable OECD countries.111

-Separately, the ATO has a dedicated tax avoidance workforce that targets artificial tax minimisation structures employed by multinational enterprises (MNEs) in the e-commerce and digital economy industry,135 and has addressed key tax issues136 including:
+The ATO has a dedicated tax avoidance workforce that targets artificial tax minimisation structures employed by multinational enterprises (MNEs) in the e-commerce and digital economy industry112 and has addressed key tax issues,113 including:

 - transfer pricing – determining the arm's-length outcome for Australian subsidiaries of e-commerce MNEs with inbound supply chains;

-- permanent establishments – identifying the existence of a PE under the relevant double tax agreement, noting that the issues with PEs have lessened in light of the MAAL;
+- PEs – identifying the existence of a PE under the relevant DTA, noting that the issues with PEs have lessened in light of the MAAL;

-- royalty withholding tax – characterising payments made by Australian software distributors to offshore licensors for royalty withholding tax purposes;137 and
+- royalty WHT – characterising payments made by Australian software distributors to offshore licensors for royalty WHT purposes;114 and

 iii Tax treaties

-Australia has income tax treaties (DTAs) with 45 countries, comprising all developed countries and many major developing countries including China, India and Indonesia.
+Australia has income tax treaties (double tax agreements (DTAs)) with 45 countries, comprising all developed countries and many major developing countries, including China, India and Indonesia.
 Australia does not have a DTA with Hong Kong.

 Australia's DTAs are intended to prevent double taxation of the same taxpayer in respect of the same income; however, they are not designed to prevent taxation of different entities on the same income.

-Australia has limited DTAs with tax havens,138 which generally allocate taxing rights over certain income of individuals and contain procedures addressing transfer pricing adjustments.
+Australia has limited DTAs with tax havens,115 which generally allocate taxing rights over certain income of individuals and contain procedures to address transfer pricing adjustments.

-These TIEAs provide for exchange of information between participating countries on civil tax and criminal matters, with a view to eliminating harmful tax practices.116
+These TIEAs provide for EOI between participating countries on civil tax and criminal matters, with a view to eliminating harmful tax practices.116

 The extension of the DTA and TIEA networks is another plank in the ATO's data collection and matching strategy targeting abuse of the cross-border tax system.